<?xml version="1.0" encoding="UTF-8"?>

 <itunes:duration>0:00</itunes:duration>

-<googleplay:image href="https://inglespodcast.com/wp-content/uploads/2026/03/Meditation-300-x-300-px.png"></googleplay:image>
+<googleplay:image href="https://inglespodcast.com/wp-content/uploads/2026/05/What-did-the-Romans-ever-do-for-us-300-x-300-px.png"></googleplay:image>

 <googleplay:explicit>No</googleplay:explicit>